muztanger/aoc2021/README.md

 ## Thoughts

-After a couple of days I realized that I needed more Rust basics and did all the [Rustlings|https://github.com/rust-lang/rustlings] exercises.
+After a couple of AoC problems I realized that I needed more Rust basics and did all the [Rustlings|https://github.com/rust-lang/rustlings] exercises.
 Really good way to get started.
-The experience of solving the Advent of Code problems are now much better. 😄
+The experience Rust for this is now much better. 😄